frank-trollmann/evohome/examples/simple_scenario/README.md

 - deploy a machine learning model in the simulation
 - record and evaluate data about the performance of the machine learning model.

+# Useage

+The scenario can be started as a module via *python -m examples.simple_scenario.main <execution_mode>* from the main folder of the project.

+Execution mode can have one of three values:
+- *RECORD*: runs the simulation for 6 months, recording presence data.
+Data will be stored in *data/recording.pickle* and can be explored using *data_exploration.ipynb*
+- RUN:  runs the simulation for 24 months, recording presence data and predictions.
+Data will be stored in *data/running.pickle* and can be explored using *model_evaluation.ipynb*
+- ADAPT: runs the simulation for 24 months, while adapting.
+The scenario is the same as in RUN but an additional adpatation controller retrains the model periodically.
+Data will be stored in *data/adapting.pickle* and can be explored using *adaptation_evaluation.ipynb*
+- VIEW: runs the simulation indefinitely with predictions and a user interface.
+No data will be recorded.

 # The Scenario:

 The scenario is defined in src/simple_scenario.py.